-Following the previous SoC reports, there have been a number of significant achievements in protecting, conserving, and presenting the OUV of Hebron/Al-Khalil WHP.
-In addition, there has been significant progress in relation to the maintenance and adaptive reuse of abandoned buildings and open spaces.
+Following the previous SOC reports, there have been a number of significant achievements in protecting, conserving, and presenting the OUV of Hebron/Al-Khalil WHP.
+In addition, there has been significant progress in relation to the maintenance and adaptive reuse of abandoned buildings and commercial stores.
 This approach is based on the minimum intervention.
-It has resulted in the revitalization of these building, and spaces, in addition to maintaining its OUV, integrity and authenticity.
-The following are the main conservation and maintenance projects among other activities implemented by HRC recently:
+It has resulted in the revitalization of these buildings, and spaces, in addition to maintaining its OUV, integrity and authenticity.
+The following are the main Conservation and Maintenance projects among other activities implemented by HRC recently: